accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Locate complex data tables on the screen.
 1. Activate the **screen reader**.
-1. Check that :
+1. Check that
-	- a summary is displayed when the screen reader reaches the table ;
+	- a summary is displayed when the screen reader reaches the table;
 	- or that a summary is available before the table, in the form of text preceding the table.
 1. If this is the case, the criterion is validated.